MickaelBergem/kleinbergs-grid/notes.md

 Building the initial distance grid takes 3'40" on a single core, for N = 10000 (time complexity = O(N²)), and the grid is cached on disk.

+This state is referenced by the git tag `basic-shortcut-finder`.